Law Firms and Accounting Practices

 Route incoming files to the right matter or engagement, surface the key details for review, and make it obvious what needs human attention next.

-Deadline and follow-up automation
+Deadline and follow-up reminders

 Recurring reporting without spreadsheet cleanup